 ME 45.
 HEAT TRANSFER.
-21/2 credits.
+3 credits.

-Prerequisites: Math 22 or 30.
+Prerequisite: Math 22 or 30.
 Corequisites: ME 42, 44.
-A course for mechanical engineering students dealing with the principles of heat transfer as an engineering science.
-The subject matter includes steady and nonsteady state conduction in one and two dimensions, fundamentals of convection including boundary layer concepts, experimental correlations based on dimensional analysis, radiation and heat transfer during phase change.
-These are applied to the design and analysis of heat exchangers.
+A course for senior mechanical engineering students which includes steady state and transient heat conduction in one and two dimensions, free and forced connection, boundary layer theory, experimental analog correlations, and radiation.
+The theory is applied to the analysis and design of heat exchanges and to other practical heat transfer applications.

 ME 46.
 MECHANICAL LABORATORY II.
-21/2 credits.
+2 credits.

 Prerequisites: ME 42, 43.
-A laboratory course for mechanical engineering students applying the principles of thermodynamics, fluid flow and heat transfer to energy conversion systems.
+A laboratory course for mechanical engineering students applying the principles of thermodynamics, fluid flow and heat transfer to energy conversion and vibratory systems.

 ME 48.
 MECHANICAL LABORATORY III.
-21/2 credits.
+2 credits.

 Prerequisites: ME 45, 46.
 An advanced laboratory course for mechanical engineering students in the testing and evaluating performances of complete energy conversion systems associated with steam power plants, internal combustion engines, air conditioning and refrigeration, and power absorption units.
+Selected student projects may be introduced, presenting an opportunity for student participation in design, test, and evaluation.

 ME 53.
 ENERGY CONVERSION.
-21/2 credits.
+3 credits.